jongsungfoh/Banana-Marketing/README.md

 2. Browse KFC brand-related concept network
 3. Click any node to add as creative concept

+### 8. Hidden Feature - KFC Knowledge Graph Button
+**Secret Unlock**: Click the banana icon in the header 5 times to reveal the KFC Knowledge Graph button in the toolbar!

 ### 7. Node Operations
 - **Drag**: Move node position
 - **Connect**: Drag from bottom connection point to another node